 Any designer knows that predesign stage is as important as the time for actual work on design creation.
 Design should be based on solving problems and giving positive experiences, so it’s not only a visual but also a psychological thing.
 This stage is vital for any kind of product, but if you have the aim to make your product viral, it requires even more attention and deeper analysis.
 So, here is a list of some things to consider at this stage in the aspect of the potential virality of the product.

 1. Find the key features and start with them

 The mistake of some products which haven’t become really successful and widespread is the attempt to solve a lot of problems at the same moment.
 This way is not only really complex and needs much deeper analysis at the pre-design stage, but it also can be a bit confusing for the users, who sometimes will not be able to distinguish the real aim of the product at once.
 So, first of all, define clearly who is your core target audience, what is their major pain and how to help them.
 Don’t become the hunter who tries to kill two birds with one stone; otherwise, it’s easy to forget about virality, although you may create a great multifunctional product.
 It’s better to add functionality and expand your target audience step-by-step rather than to start everything together and at the same moment.

 2. Analyze the target audience and their potential emotional response

-When you have defined your target audience and you want to make them promote your product through word of mouth, you should touch their souls and feelings.
-You will make people tell about the product if you create strong feeling about it.
-Therefore, you should analyze their needs and typical demographic characteristics to create noticeable emotional response which they would like to share with others.
+When you have defined your target audience, and you want to make them promote your product through word of mouth, you should touch their souls and feelings.
+You will make people tell about the product if you create a strong feeling about it.
+Therefore, you should analyze their needs and typical demographic characteristics to create a noticeable emotional response that they would like to share with others.
 By the way, this response can be absolutely different depending on the aim of the product: you can awe them, shock them, scare them, inspire them, enchant them – any strong feeling will encourage the user to tell someone about the experience, to share it with others.